Skip to Content

 Fabric Handling Capabilities

-1. Adjust thread tension higher for heavyweight fabrics, lower for lightweight materials
+1. Adjust thread tension based on fabric weight—higher for heavy fabrics, lower for delicate fabrics.

 Ease of Use for Beginners